-Mr. YEUNG Chi Wai (楊志偉先生), aged 59, is an independent non-executive director of our Company.
+Mr. YEUNG Chi Wai (楊志偉先生), aged 60, is an independent non-executive director of our Company.
 Mr. Yeung is the founder and director of Edwin Yeung & Company (CPA) Limited and has been practising as a certified public accountant with the firm since 1991.
 He has been an associate of the Chartered Association of Certified Accountants since 1988.
 Mr. Yeung became an associate member and a fellow member of the Hong Kong Institute of Certified Public Accountants in 1989 and 1996, respectively.
 He is also a member of the Disciplinary Panel of the Hong Kong Institute of Certified Public Accountants.
 Mr. Yeung has been a fellow member of the Association of Chartered Certified Accountants since 1993, an associate of the Institute of Chartered Accountants in England and Wales since 2005 and a Fellow Member of CPA Australia since 2010.
 He was awarded the Medal of Honour by the Government of the Hong Kong Special Administrative Region (the "Government of Hong Kong") in 2010.
 He was also the president of the Society of Chinese Accountants and Auditors in 2008 and is currently the chairman of its membership and promotion committee.
 Mr. Yeung was appointed as a vice chairman of Accounting Development Foundation Limited in 2018.
-He has been a member of the Chinese People's Political Consultative Conference in Shandong Province since January 2013 and a committee member of Home Purchase Allowance Appeals Committee since 14 July 2014.
-He has also been a member of the Appeal Board Panel (Town Planning), an independent statutory body established by the Government of Hong Kong, since 1 October 2016.
+He has been a member of the Chinese People's Political Consultative Conference in Shandong Province since January 2013 and a member of the Appeal Board Panel (Town Planning), an independent statutory body established by the Government of Hong Kong, since 1 October 2016.
 He is the immediate past chairperson of the Association of China Trend Studies (HK).
-He was also appointed as an independent non-executive director of Wah Sun Handbags International Holdings Limited, a company listed on the Main Board of the Stock Exchange, on 2 January 2018.
+He was also appointed as an independent non-executive director of Wah Sun Handbags International Holdings Limited and Golden Century International Holdings Group Limited, companies listed on the Main Board of the Stock Exchange, on 2 January 2018 and 6 April 2020 respectively.
 Mr. Yeung was appointed as the executive council member of The Hong Kong Independent Non-Executive Director Association Limited on 20 September 2019.
 Mr. Yeung was appointed as our independent non-executive director on 8 June 2011.